dhruvk19/recipe-analysis/README.md

  frameborder="0"
  ></iframe>

-This graph shows us that the time spent cooking doesn't have a strong impact on its rating.
+This graph shows us that the time spent cooking doesn't have a strong impact on the rating.
 Some dishes that take a very long time (> 5000 minutes) can also result in a high rating, which may come from showing more prep in the recipe, causing the taste/presentation of the food to increase.

 ## Interesting Aggregates

-## Imputation (Optional? delete if so)
+## Imputation
+Data imputation was not applicable for our project.
+For rows where there was a missing (i.e., NaN) value in the rating column, we could not impute a value for the rating because the goal of our project is to build a model that predicts rating values.
+Thus, any imputation in this column would improperly bias our final regression model.
+This means we have to drop rows with NaN rating.
+Once we do this, the only remaining NaNs in our dataframe are in the description and review columns.
+We do not use either of these features in our regression model, so there is no need for imputation here either.

 # Framing a Prediction Problem
 Using linear regression, our model will aim to predict a recipe's rating.
 We are treating the rating as a number between the range of [1, 5].
 This number can be in the form of a float, which makes this a **regression** problem.